thisago/vimeo/readme.md

 ### CLI

 ```
-$ vimeo -u "VIMEO URL" -r "REFERER (if video is restricted to a page)"
+$ vimeo -u "VIMEO URL" -r "Site that embed Vimeo video was (if video is restricted to a page)"
 ```

 ### Lib